 Cycling and running will help you lose weight if you want to.
 They will help you build muscles and will definitely make you a much happier person.

-Also, you can use your bike for daily commutes to work or to college.
+Also, you can use your bike for daily commutes to work or college.
 Riding a bike is the cheapest and cleanest transport today per mile.
-In a conclusion, I will say that both activities will improve your aerobic fitness.
-They are both good for
+In conclusion, I will say that both activities will improve your aerobic fitness.
+They are both good for you and the environment too.
+There is no easy answer to say which one is better.

 Of course, for me as a passionate cyclist riding a bike will always be the numero uno.
 But if you can combine both sports you will get even more benefits.
 Cycling and running will help you lose weight if you want to.
 They will help you build muscles and will definitely make you a much happier person.